Individual Tax Preparation Tool - Complete your tax form online!

 Tax filing is mandatory for the City of Franklin.
 A tax return must be filed even if no income was earned or if no tax is due with the return.
 Taxpayers under the age of 18 years of age are not required to file, however, they may wish file to claim a refund of tax withheld for the City of Franklin by their employer.

-The due date of the 2016 City of Franklin tax return is April 18, 2017.
-Tax return, W2’s plus any required forms and schedules must be post marked or delivered to the city building April 15th with any payment that may be due.
-Below are the due dates for the 2015 estimated payments.
+The due date of City of Franklin tax returns matches the Federal Tax Return Deadlines.
+Tax return, W2’s plus any required forms and schedules must be post marked or delivered to the city building with any payment that may be due.
+Below are the due dates for the estimated payments.

 - 1st Quarter is due April 15